Number 72: Alfonsina Strada

 In Italy in the early 1900 bicycle use was hampered by many.
 According to anthropologist Cesare Lombroso in his essay “Cycling in the Crime”, the bike would have favored delinquency, the Curia forbids priests to ride, and in Rome and Milan was forbidden to ride a bicycle after sunset.
 With a woman riding a bicycle scandal was guaranteed.

-Alfonsina Morini was born in 1891 in Castelfranco Emilia, a rural village in the province of Bologna.
+Alfonsina Morini was born in 1891 in Castelfranco Emilia, a rural village in Bologna Province.
 Italy has been united for thirty years.
 Second of nine children.
 Illiterate parents.
 After a few years, the family moved to Fossamarcia, near Castenaso.
-In 1901 her father Carlo gets an old bicycle donated by the doctor of the country.
+In 1901 her father Carlo gets an old bicycle donated by the country’s doctor.
 In those days only a few could have a bicycle.
-For Alfonsina was the only entertainment.
+For Alfonsina cycling was the only entertainment.

 Italy wasn’t like France, where the bicycle had become a symbol of women’s emancipation.
-In 1896 in Ostend, Belgium, the first women’s cycling world championship took place (won by Belgian Hélène Dutrieux).
-By us, instead, the women on bicycles were seen literally as a manifestation of the devil by the Church.
+In 1896 in Ostend, Belgium, the first women’s cycling world championship took place (won by Belgian Hรฉlรจne Dutrieux).
+In Italy, instead, a woman on a bicycle was seen literally as a manifestation of the devil by the Church.

-Despite this, in Bologna, there were 7,000 bicycles in the 100,000 of the nation.
-It is in this context that Alfonsina, on Sunday, tells her parents she’s going to church, participating in the bicycle races in neighboring countries instead, often winning against males.
+Despite this cultural environment, in Bologna, there were 7,000 bicycles of the 100,000 in the nation.
+On Sundays, Alfonsina was telling her parents she was going to church, participating in the bicycle races in neighboring villages instead, often winning against males.
 Once she won a pig, which given the financial constraints of the family, was not too bad.
-But despite this in the country the family was called “crazy.”
+But despite this, the family was called “crazy” by the villagers.
 That was a shame to have a daughter like that.

 Meanwhile, in 1911, Alfonsina set the women’s world Hour Record, with 37.192 kilometers per hour, 300 meters more than French Louise Roger eight years before.
 In 1915, she legalized her marriage with Luigi Strada, thus changing the name to Alfonsina Strada.